aleksa1999/image_matching_api/Readme.md

             "image": link of image
         }

-- find match result for image file name
+- find match result for image file name ("accuracy" can be ignored, and then will use default value in setting.py)

         {
             "type": "match_filename",
+            "accuracy": accuracy_threshold,
             "image": img_file_name
         }

-- find match result for base64 of image
+- find match result for base64 of image ("accuracy" can be ignored, and then will use default value in setting.py)

         {
             "type": "match_base64",
+            "accuracy": accuracy_threshold,
             "image": base64 of image
         }

-- find match result for image link
+- find match result for image link ("accuracy" can be ignored, and then will use default value in setting.py)

         {
             "type": "match_link",
+            "accuracy": accuracy_threshold,
             "image": link of image
         }

+- find match result for feature string ("accuracy" can be ignored, and then will use default value in setting.py)

+        {
+            "type": "match_feature",
+            "accuracy": accuracy_threshold,
+            "image": feature string
+        }

+    sample of feature stringL

+        "{\"result\":{\"feature\":\"[0.13205051, 0.16701862, 0.18179958, 0.0, 0.32239312, ... , 0.0060263807]\"}}\n"